-The chairperson of each Region standing committee shall serve as a member of the corresponding State Committee.
-It is understood that Regional Committee representatives must attend their State Committee meeting on a regular basis.
+Each Region Committee/Council Representative shall serve as a member of the corresponding State Committee.
+It is understood that Region Committee/Council representatives must attend their State Committee/Council meeting on a regular basis.
 Missing more than two (2) state meetings in a year without cause may necessitate a replacement by the Executive Committee.

-Special committees may be appointed by the President with the approval of the Board of Directors.
+Special committees may be appointed by the President with the approval of the Board of Directors/Executive Committee.

 9.01 Nominations.
-In cooperation with the Region President, the President’s of the Charters shall submit nominations to the Board for service on the State ACSA committees, with the exception of the Superintendents Committee, which is elected by their peers alternating by counties for every three-year term.
+Presidents of Region Charters shall submit nominations to the Region President for service on the State ACSA Committees/Councils, with the exception of the Superintendents Committee, which is elected by their peers alternating by counties for every three-year term.
 In appointing representatives to state Committees/Councils, the Executive Committee shall consider balanced representations across the region’s charters and consistent with state ACSA’s affirmative action goals.

-9.02 Term The term of service on State ACSA committees shall be three years unless otherwise provided in the State ACSA policies and standing rules.
+9.02 Term.
+The term of service on State ACSA Committees/Councils shall be three years unless otherwise provided in the State ACSA policies and standing rules.
 When a vacancy occurs, the Executive Committee shall appoint a representative for the unexpired term.
 That representative may seek appointment to an additional 3-year term.